Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space: Experiment details

 \subsection{Computing optimal transport}

 The experiments of \Cref{sec:Empiricalresults} involve computing Wasserstein distances between finitely supported atomic measures.
 The Python Optimal Transport package~\cite{flamary2021POT} provides various tools for this.
-We used the function \texttt{emd2}, which involves no additional regularization.
+We used the function \texttt{emd2}, which involves no additional regularization, together with the \texttt{cityblock} distance.